Boswecw/Boswell-web-solid/DEPLOY_RENDER.md

 - `INTAKE_EMAIL`

 ## Notes
-- Build fails if `dist/index.html` is missing.
+- Build uses `--no-frozen-lockfile` to avoid CI failures when lockfile drifts.
 - Intake submissions append to `public/forge/intake/intake-submissions.jsonl`.
 - This storage is non-durable on Render; email is the primary notification.